 City of Fountain

 This organization provides once a year of emergency assistance to disadvantaged residents.
-Grants are up to $150 to help with electric, water, and wastewater bills.
+Grants are up to $150 to help with electricity, water, and wastewater bills.
 If you have been sent a disconnection notice and qualify financially, apply by calling Pikes Peak Community Action Agency at 719-471-7870.

 CSU Project COPE

-Project COPE is a utility assistance programs that work with Colorado Springs Utilities Foundation.
+Project COPE is a utility assistance program that works with Colorado Springs Utilities Foundation.
 You are eligible if you already have an open account, you are not presently receiving COPE withing the last 12 months, have already applied for LEAP You can also get help when your bill is past due or you have a notice of disconnect.
 You have proof of the status of your utilities.
 Apply for assistance between November 1 – April 30.
 (719) 448-4800.

 Energy Outreach Colorado

 This program works with residents of El Paso County.
 You can apply if you have not received EOC since October the first or you are prequalified in the database.
 You can also apply if your bills are past due, you have a disconnect notice, or your gross family income meets federal poverty guidelines.
 Apply for assistance between November 1 – April 30.
 Call (303) 825-8750.